awahlig/homebridge-casambi/README.md

 The easiest way to install the plugin is to use the web server built into Homebridge.
 Go to the *Plugins* tab, search for *homebridge-casambi* and click *Install*.

-You can then click *Settings* on the installed plugin to set your API key and Casambi Network credentials.
+You can then click *Settings* on the installed plugin to set your API key and Casambi network or user credentials.

 If you prefer to edit Homebridge's `config.json` manually, here's an example: